 State's Attorney Drug Forfeitures Fund 621: Forfeitures from drug cases distributed by the Illinois State Police for the State's Attorney to use in the enforcement of laws governing narcotics activity.
+Use is restricted by state statute [720 ILCS 550/12(g) and 720 ILCS 570/505(g)].

 Tax Sale Automation Fund 619: Fee for the automation of property tax collections and delinquent property tax sales, administered by the County Treasurer.
+Use is restricted by state statute [35 ILCS 200/21-245].

-Tort Immunity Fund 076: Property tax (no rate limit, Illinois Compiled Statutes 745 ILCS 10/9-103 and 10/9-107) to pay for property insurance, liability insurance, workers' compensation insurance, unemployment insurance, and judgments against the County.
+Tort Immunity Fund 076: Property tax to pay for property insurance, liability insurance, workers' compensation insurance, unemployment insurance, and judgments against the County.
+There is no rate limit.
+Use is restricted by state statute [745 ILCS 10/9-107].

 Victim Advocacy Grant Fund 675: Federally funded grant to provide services to victims of violent crime, including juvenile crime and offenses, through a Victim Advocacy Program Director in the State's Attorney's Office.
+Use is restricted by the grant agreement.

 Working Cash Fund 610: Property tax (1976 and 1977 only) to provide working cash to avoid issuance of tax anticipation notes or warrants.
 Fund balance is to be held constant at \$377,714.
-Rate limit .025%, Illinois Compiled Statutes 55 ILCS 5/6-29003.
+Rate limit is .025%.
+Use is restricted by state statute [55 ILCS 5/6-29003].